Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/StbyAtt.png

-The SAI functions independent of the Flight Director Group, providing reasonably accurate (within six degrees) for 9 minutes if power to the system is lost and the OFF flag is in view.
+The SAI functions independent of the Flight Director Group, providing reasonably accurate readings (within six degrees) for 9 minutes if power to the system is lost and the OFF flag is in view.
 Pitch markings are indicated every 5 degrees, while roll markings are in gradations of 10 degrees.
 Roll is illustrated through 360 degrees, while pitch is limited by stops at 92 degrees in climb and 78 degrees in dive to prevent gimbal lock.

 Navigation Function Selector Panel